 Penalties.
 Breaches of the PMD Act and rules governing advertising are subject to administrative sanctions by the MLHW.
 Serious breaches can trigger criminal sanctions: imprisonment with work for up to two years; or a fine of up to JPY2 million (or both), for certain offences, including false and exaggerated claims and advertising (Article 66), and advertising before receiving a marketing approval (Article 68).
-Amendments to the PMD Act effective on 1 August 2021 enable: (i) the Minister of the MHLW to order the payment of administrative surcharges to sanction false or exaggerated advertising in violation of Article 66(1) at the rate of 4.5% of the product sales during the period of unlawful advertising subject to a three-year maximum (no surcharge is imposed for sales below JPY50 million and a 50% reduction applies if the violator reports violations of the PMD Act before an investigation); and (ii) the Minister of the MHLW or competent prefectural governor to issue cease-and-desist orders (renamed "administrative orders concerning unlawful advertisements") against pharmaceutical companies to correct advertising in breach of Articles 66(1) and 68.
+The Minister of the MHLW can order the payment of administrative surcharges to sanction false or exaggerated advertising in violation of Article 66(1) at the rate of 4.5% of the product sales during the period of unlawful advertising subject to a three-year maximum (no surcharge is imposed for sales below JPY50 million and a 50% reduction applies if the violator reports violations of the PMD Act before an investigation).
+The Minister of the MHLW or competent prefectural governor can issue cease-and-desist orders (renamed "administrative orders concerning unlawful advertisements") against pharmaceutical companies to correct advertising in breach of Articles 66(1) and 68.